danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             plt.show()

-This function called *plot_top_returns_bar_chart* that uses the plotly package will plot period returns as bar charts within subplots.
+This function called *plot_top_returns_bar_chart* that uses the plotly package will plot period returns as bar charts within subplots using a plotly color scheme *'Blues'*.
 This function is quite complex to achive the desired result and format.
 It uses a pivot function to create a pivot table dataframe that shifts returns under Tickers.
 It also uses the math package to calculate the number of subplots.
 It requires a returns dataframe and period type as input parameters.

         import math